How to Extract Metadata from Diagrams Using GroupDocs Metadata Java

 Conclusion

-In this guide, we explored how to extract custom metadata from diagrams using GroupDocs.Metadata Java.
+In this guide, we explored how to extract metadata from diagrams using GroupDocs.Metadata Java.
 By following these steps, you can enhance your application’s document handling capabilities and integrate seamlessly with other systems.

 Resources